 • Wet & Forget contains no hazardous bleach or acidic chemicals so it won’t harm your roof’s shingles.

 • Wet & Forget cleans thoroughly so surfaces stay cleaner, longer.

 Gloeocapsa Magma – that ugly “black stuff” on roofs is here to stay.
 Keep your shingles, tiles, and concrete surfaces clean and like new with Wet & Forget Outdoor.

 Apply Wet & Forget Outdoor to your roof with a garden sprayer.
 Dilute 1 part Wet & Forget Outdoor to 5 parts water.

 Make sure your roof is dry before application.
 For best results, apply Wet & Forget Outdoor on a cool, dry day with no chance of rain for four to five hours after application.
-Morning or evening is best.
+The morning or evening is best.

 After the stains have disappeared, use Wet & Forget Outdoor as a regular maintenance tool.
 Re-apply at the first sign of new algae growth to keep those ugly stains from coming back.

 No scrubbing necessary–just spray and forget it!

 Listen to home improvement expert, Danny Lipford talk about Wet & Forget for your roof!

 Stop by our website to learn more about our easy solutions to everyday problems, so you can spend less time cleaning and more time enjoying life!